Mary, Mother of God

 And that is why we call her Mother Mary, and why we celebrate with great joy this special New Year’s Day in which we renew our love and affection for Mary, the Mother of Jesus and our mother, on this her most Solemn Feast Day.

-FAQ for Homily for the Feast of Mary, Mother of God, Year C
+FAQ for Homily for Mary, Mother of God, Year C

-Information about Father Hanly’s homily for the Solemnity of Mary, Mother of God, Year C
+Information about Father Hanly’s homily for Mary, Mother of God, Year C

 All Rights Reserved.